Schedule Find the detailed plan for exercises classes, online walkthroughs, and lectures here. The plan will be updated weekly.

 The course features a number of non-mandatory/voluntary hand-in exercises posted throughout the semester and evaluated by TAs.
 The guidelines for preparing these exercises are as follows.

-The exam is a written exam covering the teaching goals of the course (see course description).
-The format of the exam consists of 3 parts:
+The exam is a written exam.
+The format of the exam consists of 2 parts:

 What programming and mathematics requirements do I need for the course?
 In general, you need an introductory course in programming and mathematics.
 We use basic programming extensively to implement algorithms and discrete mathematics to analyse algorithms.
 See the materials on this page to clarify how this applies to your current competencies in programming and mathematics.